Recovery & Longevity · Long-Term Test · April 29, 2026 · 8 min read

-It works.
-You will sweat.
-Whether it earns the price tag depends entirely on whether you'd actually use it three times a week — most people we tested it with stopped after week two.
+It works — you'll sweat, and the build quality is genuinely better than the $250 alternatives.
+Whether it earns the price tag depends almost entirely on whether you'd actually use it three times a week.

 Well Worth It Score